 Where should I go in Tucson for a Sonoran hot dog?

 In a town full of Mexican restaurants most serve a version of the Sonoran dog.
 However, a few earned their fame thru their Sonoran dog and those are the ones we chose to try.
 We tried Sonoran hot dogs at both BK Carne Asada and El Guero Canelo.
 Both were featured in Food Networks top rated restaurants in Tucson.

 El Guero Canelo: Sonoran hot dog in Tucson

 El Guero Canelo started as a food truck and has grown into several locations around Tucson.
-The location we visited used the original food trailer as their drive up window to place orders.
-It was really cute.
-The girl working the window was really kind and helped us navigate our first Sonoran dog.
+The location we visited used the original food trailer as their drive up

 We each got a dog and also ordered a caramelo to share.
 We’d never heard of a caramelo before visiting but it’s Tucson’s take on a quesadilla.
 It is meat and cheese grilled between two tortillas.
 The girl taking our order recommended the carne asada and it was spectacular.

 I fell in love with my first Sonoran dog.
 It was a hot dog wrapped in bacon and topped with all kinds of delicious toppings.
 Sign me up.

 BK Tacos: Sonoran hot dog in Tucson